gaggle/cancelable-sqs-queue/README.md

 that informs the system to not process further.
 Read about the [Server](#server) to learn how to cancel.

-Note that `cancelCheck` is a Promise,
-Javascript is asynchronous
-and if your pipeline is complicated enough to warrant canceling I think it should be too :).
+Note that `cancelCheck` is a Promise (all the helper functions are), Javascript is asynchronous and if your pipeline is complicated enough to warrant canceling I think it should be too :).

+### Rich Progress Updates

+At relevant steps you can update the job's data, by calling `updateJob`.
+* `this.updateJob({fabulator_progress:5, fabulator_total: 10}`

+You can push any data you want.
+Certain fields will be ignored, such as `canceled`, timestamps, etc.

 ## Server
 The server has a simple JSON REST api to facilitate interaction with the jobs.